How to make leash sleeves

 This shows the sleeve sewn:

-I start a little lower than the printed dot (A), going in reverse up to the text (B, to lock the stitch).
-Then forward all the way around.
-I end the same way I started: go to the text (C), then reverse a little past the dot (D).
+The stitch length is 6-1/3 stitches per inch.
+I start sewing a little lower than the printed dot (A), going in reverse up to the text (B) to lock the stitch.
+Then forward all the way around (clockwise).
+I end the same way I started: going to the text (C), then reverse a little past the dot (D) to lock the stitch.

 Trimming the edges, cut the corners

 After sewing, I trim the two long edges to be 1/4" + a bit more (1/32" to 1/16") past the stitches.
 I trim the short edge (sewn closed) to be 1/4" (a hair more depending on how much there is to work with.
-Sometimes this end is a little short due to the way I shrank the 6-sleeve artwork.
-The space between the two groups of 3 sleeves shrank.).
-I trim the other short edge (left open) to 3/8" or a hair (1/32") longer.
+Sometimes this end is a little short for me due to the way I shrank the 6-sleeve artwork.).
+I trim the other short edge (left open) to 3/8" or a hair (1/32") motr.
 Being a little longer helps with folding it inside & sewing closed.
 1/4" works if that's all you have.
 But, if you have more, it's easier to fold and sew closed:

-Trim the corners off.
-You should be 1/16th to 1/8th" from the stitch.
-Be careful to judge the distance from the stitch, not the drawn corner (pay attention to the corners you sew past or you might cut through the thread, or so close that the fabric is prone to unraveling.
+Trim the corners off too.
+This should be 1/16th to 1/8th" from the stitch.
+Be careful to judge the distance from the stitch, not the drawn corner (this is important if you sew past the corner.
+You might cut through the thread, or so close that the fabric is prone to unraveling.
 It's good to have some clear nail polish.
 If you go too close, you can apply some polish to protect it from fraying.
 Once turned inside out & the snaps installed, the corner stitch won't get much stress.
-You just have to be careful while pointing the corners.).
+You just have to be careful while pointing the corners not to push too hard on any that you cut too close to.).

-Note: On the end left open (which has the longer fabric remaining), for some reason it's tempting for me to angle the cut further into that larger excess fabric.
+Note: On the end not sewn closed (which has the longer fabric remaining), it's tempting to angle the cut further into that larger excess fabric.
 That doesn't seem to produce the best result.
 I feel like it's best to get the same 45-degree cut like the two other corners.
-(Pay attention to the drawn corner, not the fabric's corner).
+(Pay attention to the drawn corner, not the fabric's corner which can be misleading because it's longer on one side.).

 Turning inside out

-I leave two-thirds of one end open.
-After trimming the edges, cutting the corners off, then I turn the sleeve inside out like a sock.
+Two-thirds of one end open.
+After trimming the edges, cutting the corners off: turn the sleeve inside out like a sock.
 Use a corner "pointing" tool to push the corners out.
-I use Dritz 636 Point Turner (ASIN: B00CI571LQ).
+I use a Dritz 636 Point Turner (ASIN: B00CI571LQ).
 Be careful: the tip can poke through the gap between the stitches.
 It can even poke through the fabric.
-(I lightly rubbed the point against a file to make it a little less sharp.
-After doing that, there's less risk of it poking through the fabric, but it could still poke through the stitching.
-You have to watch what you're doing.).
+(I even lightly rubbed the point of this tool against a file to make it a little less sharp.).

 I clip the open-end with 3 clips: